Updated: May 2025

 On this page you will find information on applying for an X-ray Permit and/or registering a new X-ray source with the Ministry of Labour (MLITSD).
-The University of Toronto X-ray Safety program is governed by the Radiation Protection Authority (UTRPA) and implemented by X-ray Safety Officer (XSO).
+The University of Toronto X-ray Safety program is overseen by the Institutional Radiation Protection Committee (IRPC) and implemented by the EHS Radiation Protection Service and the X-ray Safety Officer (XSO).
 The following information is required in the appropriate section of the application:

 Eligibility